zzk2010/zzk2010.github.io/softwares/Offline Judge/README.md

 ### FAQ
 Q: How does this Offline Judge judge my program?\
 A: It uses g++.exe for compiling and fc for judging.

-Q: Where is the executable file?\
-A: Under C:\Program Files (x86)\Offline Judge, your executable file will be saved as test.exe.